im-minion/Subjective-Answer-Evaluation/README.md

 Currently It has 3 general OOPS related questions.
 After submiting the data goes to Firebase.
 And when the "givVal.py" script is executed it will evaluate and store in Firebase DB the answers of each question based on ML algorithm that I have implemented.

 At the core NB classifier is working.
-With 21 recorde available in it.
+With 21 records available in it.

 (This dataset is manually written by me after observing some real answersheets evalauted by university Professors.)